kubeedge/kubeedge/docs/proposals/support-edge-nodes-report-events.md

 5. ProcessEvent handler in metamanager sends this message to the cloud via edgehub.
 6. The message is transmitted through cloud-edge connection (via websocket/quic).
 A handler in cloudhub receives the event message.
 7. The message is put into the specific beehive channel, waiting for edgecontroller (through func `PubToController`).
 Edgecontroller grabs the message and put it into eventschan.
 8. A handler picks the message and send it to Kube-apiserver through client-go API.

+Besides, considering users' adaptability to new functions and resource saving when network conditions are limited, it's necessary to add a switch for event reporting.
+Users can select whether to report events by changing the config field `reportEvent` in the edgecore configuration to `true` or `false`.